rrueth/teleport/docs/2.0/admin-guide.md

 ## High Availability

 Usually there are two ways to achieve high availability.
-You can "outsource" this function to the infrastructure, for example by using a highly available network-based disk volumes (similar to AWS EBS) and by migrating a failed VM to a new host.
+You can "outsource" this function to the infrastructure, for example by using highly available network-based disk volumes (similar to AWS EBS) and by migrating a failed VM to a new host.
 In this scenario there's nothing Teleport-specific to be done.